apm1467/videocr/README.md

 ## Performance

-The OCR process runs in parallel and is CPU intensive.
+The OCR process is CPU intensive.
 It takes 3 minutes on my dual-core laptop to extract a 20 seconds video.
-You may want more cores for longer videos.
+More CPU cores will make it faster.

 ## Installation